SouthPoleTelescope/lyrebird/README.rst

 - Can you write another tool for displaying X/Y/Z information?

-  - No. You can do that; and fuck you for asking.
+  - No. You can do that; and . you for asking.